tstuefe/JEP387/jep.md

 ### Virtual memory fragmentation

 Every OS manages its virtual memory ranges in some way (e.g. the Linux kernel uses a red-black tree).
 Uncommitting memory may fragment these ranges and increase their number.
 This may affect performance of certain memory operations.
-It also may cause the VM process to trigger system limits to the maximum number of memory mappings.
+Depending on the OS, it also may cause the VM process to trigger system limits to the maximum number of memory mappings.

-In practice, since the defragmentation capabilities of the buddy allocator are quite good, the increase in memory mappings by this proposal have been very modest so far.
+In practice, since the defragmentation capabilities of the buddy allocator are quite good, the increase in memory mappings by this proposal have been observed as very modest.
 Should the increased number of mappings be a problem, we would increase the commit granule size, which would lead to coarser uncommitting.
-That would reduce the number of virtual memory mappings at the cost of some lost uncommit opportunities.
+That would reduce the number of virtual memory mappings at the expense of some lost uncommit opportunities.

 ### Uncommit speed